kobe1980/MicroServices/README.md

 **Create your own system**

-To create your own system you have to inherit a dedicated worker from the Worker.js Here an example of a DB Worker
+To create your own system you have to inherit a dedicated worker from the *Worker* class Here an example of a DB Worker

 > // Child class of Worker dedicated to DB connection